dataesr/bso-publications/doc/bso.md

  - **only publications with at least an author who has a French affiliation** are considered.
 The nationality of the authors does not come into play.
 Still, this raises the issue of access to affiliation information.
 Affiliation metadata are present in specific sources, like PubMed, but very rarely in the whole Crossref data.
 To fill in the gaps, we propose to crawl the affiliation information displayed publicly from the publications webpages.
-On top of that identifying a country from an affiliation text is not that straightforward.
-If you are not convinced, think about a affiliation stating "Hôtel Dieu de France, Beirut, Lebanon": this does not refer to a French affiliation even thoug the word "France" is present.
-We use an automatic detection algorithm, based on Elasticsearch, described i [@lhote_using_2021], to infer the countries from the affiliations field.
+On top of that, identifying a country from an affiliation text is not that straightforward.
+If you are not convinced, think about an affiliation stating "Hôtel Dieu de France, Beirut, Lebanon": this does not refer to a French affiliation even though the word "France" is present.
+We use an automatic detection algorithm, based on Elasticsearch, described in [@lhote_using_2021], to infer the countries from the affiliations field.

  - **only the publications with a Crossref DOI** are considered.
 Duplicates have to be avoided, in order not to count twice (or more) a publication and thus add a bias to the statistics tha are produced.
-It is then key to use a Persisten
+It is then key to use a Persistent
-IDentifier.
+Identifier.
 Also, we choose to use Unpaywall data for Open Access (OA) discovery.
-This service produces open data an offers the possibility to snapshot the whole database, which is an asset to analyse the OA dynamics.
+This service produces open data and offers the possibility to snapshot the whole database, which is an asset to analyse the OA dynamics.
 For now, Unpaywall focuses only on Crossref DOI, which leads us to adopt the same perimeter.
-We are aware this is a bias against some disciplines, most notably Humanities and Social Sciences.
+We are aware that this is a bias against some disciplines, most notably Humanities and Social Sciences.

 All genres of publications are considered (journal articles, proceedings, books ...) as long as the publication is associated to a Crossref DOI.
-Many types are being coded in the metadata, but for clarity, we group them in categories, namely journal articles, proceedings, preprints, book chapters, books, the rest being grouped in a category 'Others'.
-It is important to note that the 'preprint' type does not appear as such directly in the available metadata (it is generally declared as journal article).
-So preprint detection is based on the dissemination platform information.
-At the time of writing, only the Cold Spring Harbor Laboratory (BioRxiv, MedRxiv) case is covered, but it can be extended as soon as another preprint dissemination platform would start using Crossref DOIs, as for example ArXiv has planned it.
+Many types are being coded in the metadata, but for the sake of clarity, we group them in categories, namely journal articles, proceedings, preprints, book chapters, books, the rest being grouped in a category 'Others'.
+It is important to note that the 'preprint' type does not appear as such directly in the available metadata (it is generally declared as a journal article).
+Some preprint detection is based on the dissemination platform information.
+At the time this article is written, only the Cold Spring Harbor Laboratory (BioRxiv, MedRxiv) case is covered, but it can be extended as soon as another preprint dissemination platform would start using Crossref DOIs, as for example ArXiv has planned it.

 #### 2.1.1.2 French Open Science Monitor in Health